Come play with us in Costa Rica!

 We also offer non-paddler options for your partner that wants to join you for a week in this awesome country.

-Check out everything great about our kayaking trips – including 2018 trip dates.
+Check out everything great about our kayaking trips – start planning your 2019 Costa Rica kayak trip!!

 About your Dream Vacation in Costa Rica

 Costa Rica is frequently described as “world renowned for its vast ecosystems, advanced conservation programs, stable political climate, friendly citizens and fantastic paddling.”
 Travel to and then around Costa Rica is easy.
 Costa Rica itself is an island country of democratic stability in Central America.
 There has been no military presence in Costa Rica since the end of their civil war in the 1940’s.
 It is a country in which education and culture are national icons.
 After each splendid day on the river, it is a pleasure to enjoy the warm hospitality and the “pura vida” of Costa Rica.

 The people of Costa Rica, affectionately nicknamed “ticos”, are friendly, good-natured and dedicated to the earth, making them the perfect hosts for a paddling vacation.